 After the device action, an output trigger occurs and is available at the rear panel Trigger Link connector.
 This trigger can be used to trigger another instrument to perform an operation (e.g., select the next channel for an external scan).

 Counters

 The trigger model for stepping and scanning contains additional blocks for counting samples (the number of channels to scan) and counting triggers.
-These counters are explained in the paragraph "Scan operations" later in this section.
+These counters are explained later in this section.

 Reading hold (autosettle)